Richard A. Erickson, Gerardo Marrón, Enrique D. Zamora-Hernández, and Mark J. Billings, Regional Editors

 But more significant, there is a growing number of active local biologists and birders.
 Most are associated with centers of higher learning and government and non-government agency activity in the Ensenada, Mexicali, La Paz, and Los Cabos areas, rather than at the region’s principal metropolitan center in Tijuana.
 And much of their attention is given to conservation issues, especially concerning island birds.

 With several endemic species, “California” and mountain exclusives, and vagrant species, the region contributes much to the already fabulously rich Mexican avifauna.
 The regions’ 529 naturally occurring species recorded through 2020 were most recently summarized at North American Birds.

-The ABA gratefully acknowledges the contributions of Baja California Peninsula Regional Editors Richard A. Erickson, Gerardo Marrón, and Enrique D. Zamora-Hernández to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Baja California Peninsula Regional Editors Richard A. Erickson, Gerardo Marrón, Enrique D. Zamora-Hernández, and Mark J. Billings to promoting knowledge and understanding about the birdlife of the continent.